dirkweber/svgdemos/README.md

 # A collection of experiments in responsive SVG
 ----------

 This is a pool for several of my SVG experiments.
-I will put new stuff in here sometimes, maybe you want to check for new stuff from time to time.
+I will put new stuff in here sometimes, maybe you want to check from time to time.

 ## License